The Hans Keller Scholarship

 at the Royal Academy of Music

-The current award-holder is Thomas Kettle, a Scottish viola and viola d’amore player completing his postgraduate studies at the RAM.
-Performing regularly on both modern and historical instruments, he currently studies with Paul Silverthorne, Jane Rogers and Rachel Podger.
+Thomas Kettle, a Scottish viola and viola d’amore player, held the Hans Keller Scholarship from 2020 to 2022, while completing his postgraduate studies at the Royal College of Music.
+Performing regularly on both modern and historical instruments, he studied with Paul Silverthorne, Jane Rogers and Rachel Podger.

 He was selected as a Scottish Ensemble Young Artist in 2019 and by the Italian baroque orchestra, La Serenissima, as an Emerging Artist in 2020.
 He is a member of the Salix Quartet, who are currently on the Frost Trust Advanced Specialist Strings Ensemble Training scheme, mentored by Doric Quartet violinists, Alex Redington and Ying Xue.